SegBlocks: Block-Based Dynamic Resolution Networks for Real-Time Segmentation: Acknowledgments

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Thomas Verelst} is a PhD student at the PSI group of the Electrical Engineering department of KU Leuven.
-He received a MS degree in Electrical Engineering at the same university in 2018.
-His research focuses on computer vision using efficient neural networks for classification, pose estimation and segmentation tasks. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Thomas Verelst} is a Ph.D. student at the Center for Processing Speech and Images (PSI) of KU Leuven university (Belgium).
+He received a M.Sc. degree in Electrical Engineering at the same university in 2018.
+His research focuses on efficient and dynamic network architectures for classification, pose estimation and segmentation tasks. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Tinne Tuytelaars} is a full professor at the Electrotechnical department of KU Leuven.
 Her research focuses on image understanding, with a focus on representation learning, multimodal learning (images and text) and continual learning.
 In 2009, she received an ERC starting independent researcher grant, and in 2016, she received the Koenderink award.
 She has been one of the Program Chairs of the European Conference on Computer Vision 2014 and of IEEE/CVF Conference on Computer Vision and Pattern Recognition 2021, and one of the General Chairs of IEEE/CVF Conference on Computer Vision and Pattern Recognition 2016.
-She has been associate editor in chief of the IEEE Transactions on Pattern Analysis and Machine Intelligence and serves as area editor for the International Journal on Computer Vision.
+She has been associate editor in chief of the IEEE Transactions on Pattern Analysis and Machine Intelligence and serves as area editor for the International Journal on Computer Vision. \end{IEEEbiography}